-For most of it’s life Old Pulteney whisky has been destined for blended scotch and only rarely appeared as a single malt from independent bottlers like Gordon & MacPhail.
-This all changed however when Inver House Distillers took over in 1995 and today there are multiple expresions available from the non age statement ‘Navigator’ to 12, 17, 21 and 35 year old varieties.
+For most of it’s history Old Pulteney whisky was destined for blending houses and rarely appeared as a single malt except occasionally from independent bottlers like Gordon & MacPhail.
+This changed when Inver House Distillers took over in 1995 though and today there are multiple expresions available including the Navigator and 12, 17, 21 and 35 year old variations.

-The 12 year old is widely available in the UK and is often discounted at big supermarket chains and specialist stores alike.
-On the nose there’s seaweed and brine, vanilla, fudge and a little chocolate.
-On the palate meanwhile there’s vanilla, sea salt, fudge and tablet, brown sugar and just a hint of lemon and lime cutting through it all.
+The 12 year old is widely available in the UK and can often be found discounted in supermarket chains.
+On the nose there’s Seaweed and Brine, Vanilla, Fudge and a little Chocolate.
+On the palate meanwhile there’s Vanilla, Sea Salt, Fudge, Brown Sugar and just a hint of Lemon and Lime.

 The Scores: About the Scoring System…

 Smell: 15.5 / 20.
-The combination of Vanilla Fudge and Sea Breeze is a winner.
+Lovely combination of Vanilla Fudge and Salty Sea Air.

 Overall: 39.5 / 50